|Born||In 292 AC (age 8)|

-Before his ascension, Lord Tywin Lannister offered to take him as his ward, something he had never offered to anyone else (Eddard Stark suspects Tywin made this offer in order to seize Robert Arryn as a hostage).
-Robert Baratheon planned on accepting the offer but Lysa Tully fled to the Vale of Arryn with her son to avoid this.
+Before his ascension, Lord Tywin Lannister offered to take young Robert as his ward, something he had never offered to anyone else.
+Lord Eddard Stark suspects Tywin made this offer in order to seize Robert Arryn as a hostage.
+King Robert planned to accept the offer but Lady Lysa Arryn fled from King's Landing to the Vale with her son to avoid this.

 A Storm of Swords

-Robert uses his doll to destroy the snow castle replica of Winterfell made by his cousin, Sansa Stark, in her guise of Alayne Stone.
+At the Eyrie, Robert uses his doll to destroy the snow castle replica of Winterfell made by his cousin, Sansa, in her guise of Alayne Stone.
 When Sansa rips the doll, Robert has a fit and is taken away by Maester Colemon.
-Lord Tywin Lannister restores the title of Warden of the East to House Arryn.
+After an altercation between Sansa and Lysa, Petyr pushes Lysa through the Moon Door and blames Marillion.